Mateusz837/northwind-sql-analytics/README.md

 ## How to Use
 - SQL files in the `sql/` directory contain queries grouped by analytical modules and topics.
-- `Northwind_SQL_Results.pdf` provides screenshots of query results with short business-oriented explanations (without SQL code).
+- `Northwind_SQL_Results.pdf` shows selected query outputs with short comments explaining how such results could be used in practice.
 - Queries are written in MySQL syntax and can be executed directly against the Northwind sample database.

 ---